Protect Yourself from Powerful Pegasus Spyware (Updated)Download Case Study

 Latest developments: iPhones of U.S. diplomats hacked with Pegasus software, spyware maker NSO Group sued by Apple, Inc. and banned from Trading With U.S.

-In early November, the U.S. Commerce Department banned American corporations from conducting business with NSO.
+In November 2021, the U.S. Commerce Department banned American corporations from conducting business with NSO.
 Subsequently, Apple, Inc., alleging that U.S. citizens were targeted by the spyware, becomes the latest company to sue the spyware maker, nearly a year after a group of high-profile tech firms including Microsoft, Google, Cisco and VMware joined Meta’s legal action against the group.

 Earlier in 2021, in a joint investigation into a leaked list of more than 50,000 phone numbers, 17 media organizations found a high concentration of individuals from countries known to engage in surveillance.
 The reporting confirmed that Pegasus have been used on business executives, human rights activists, journalists, academics and government officials.These regions are also known to have been clients of the NSO Group.